 Most users interact with one watchlist and infrequently switch to others.

-If users create only a few watchlists, general page potentially have a lack of utility.
+If only create a few watchlists, general page have a lack of utility.

 Adding an additional page will increase the number of steps in the process.